Code of Rights and Conduct

 Freedom of information and protection of privacy (FOIP)

 Under Alberta’s FOIP Act you have the right to request access to WCB-Alberta records and request correction of your personal information held by WCB-Alberta.
 The FOIP Act provides WCB with a framework for collecting, using and disclosing personal information for our programs and services.
 It also provides individuals with the right to request an independent review of matters under the FOIP Act.
 Find out how you can make a formal request and more about WCB's commitment to meeting the requirements of the FOIP Act.

 Code of Ethics

 Ethics is at the forefront of everything we do at WCB-Alberta, and our employees and board members are expected to conduct business with respect and integrity.
 We’ve formalized our commitment to acting impartially and ethically in our Code of Ethics, which employees and board members are required to sign off on yearly.

 We are committed to being transparent.
 As an organization funded through employer premiums, we take a conservative and responsible approach to work expenses.

 WCB's Board of Directors and management fully support the principles behind the Government of Alberta's expense policy.
-Effective December 2012, we post travel and hospitality expenses for members of the Board of Directors and WCB executives every two months.
+We post travel and hospitality expenses for members of the Board of Directors and WCB executives twice per year.

 As part of our commitment to transparency and accountability, we disclose salary and severance information in accordance with the Public Sector Compensation Transparency Act.